 There are Driving Routes to Everest Base Camp.

-The Classic Route to Everest Base Camp starts with Jiri driving on a bus from Kathmandu.
-Hundreds of trekkers used to go the Jiri trekking route to Everest Base Camp every day a few years ago when there was no airport to fly into Lukla from Kathmandu.
-Trekkers should have at least 3 weeks to complete this classic Trekking itinerary to Everest Base Camp.
+The Classic Route to Everest Base Camp starts with a bus drive from Kathmandu.
+A few years ago, hundreds of trekkers used to go the Jiri route daily, as there was no airport to fly into Lukla from Kathmandu.
+To complete this classic Itinerary, trekkers should have at least three weeks.

-On the classic route to Everest Base Camp, people need to drive to Jiri on a bus, van, or private transport, which takes around 6-7 hours from Kathmandu.
+On the classic route to Everest Base Camp, people must drive to Jiri on a bus, van, or private transport, which takes around 6-7 hours from Kathmandu.
 You spend a night in Jiri, Trek to Bhandar, Sette, Junbesi, Nunthala, Kharikhola, and Paiya, and meet the main Lukla to Everest Base Camp Trekking Trail.

 The classic Trekking Route to Everest Base Camp joins the regular Kala Patthar Everest Base Camp Trekking route in Chaurikharka after walking around a week from Jiri.
 You can either trek back the same way after visiting the Base Camp to Jiri and Salleri, then drive back, or fly out from Lukla.
 It depends on your time and interest.